vinicius-verona/dp-fair-intervention-benchmark/ARTIFACT-APPENDIX.md

 - `-output-suffix`: A string appended to the generated log file names for identification.

-3. ****Merge and plot results.**** Once execution is complete, merge the output files for each configuration (fixed dataset, ML model, and synthesizer).
+3. ****Merge and plot results.**** Once execution is complete, merge the output files found in `./output/$DATSET/` for each configuration (fixed dataset, ML model, and synthesizer).
 Merging scripts and a plotting notebook are available at:

 https://github.com/vinicius-verona/dp-fair-intervention-benchmark/tree/dev/notebook